-These drugs are designed to give you short-term increase in energy, memory, learning ability, focus, and attention but with little concern about long-term use or side effects.
+These drugs are designed to give you a short-term increase in energy, memory, learning ability, focus, and attention with little concern about long-term use or side effects.

 Here are some examples of what can go wrong when these drugs are taken long term.

 Adderall and Ritalin are amphetamines which undoubtedly make you feel alert and mentally clear initially.

 But long-term use leads to tolerance, so you need to use more to get the same results.

 These drugs are highly addictive and are on the list of Schedule II controlled substances, a category that includes opium and cocaine.